dunglas/frankenphp/docs/docker.md

 # Building Custom Docker Image

 [FrankenPHP Docker images](https://hub.docker.com/r/dunglas/frankenphp) are based on [official PHP images](https://hub.docker.com/_/php/).
-Alpine Linux and Debian variants are provided for popular architectures.
+Debian and Alpine Linux avariants are provided for popular architectures.
+Debian variants are recommended.

 Variants for PHP 8.2 and PHP 8.3 are provided.
 [Browse tags](https://hub.docker.com/r/dunglas/frankenphp/tags).

 ## How to Use The Images